 A baclofen overdose often results in severe versions of typical baclofen side effects too.
 This means that people who overdose may vomit, hallucinate, or have seizures.
 In some cases, the seizures can be bad enough to become fatal.

 The risk of overdose is especially high if you are combining baclofen with other drugs or alcohol.
 Baclofen can interact poorly with other medications that are central nervous system depressants.
 You are more likely to overdose if you take baclofen alongside alcohol, other painkillers, or antidepressants.
 Even if the amount of baclofen or other drugs you take would not cause an overdose on their own, combining them can lead to overdose symptoms.

 Don’t Let Baclofen Abuse Damage Your Health and Happiness

 As you can see, misusing baclofen is not a harmless activity.
 It can end up harming your physical health and potentially causing life-threatening side effects.
 In addition to the physical dangers, baclofen can also cause all the mental, social, and emotional problems of addiction.
 When you are addicted to any substance, it takes a toll on your well-being.
 If you want to avoid all the problematic side effects of baclofen abuse, it is important to seek treatment at a substance use treatment center.

-If you or a loved one is struggling with baclofen abuse, there is hope.
+If you or a loved one is struggling with baclofen side effects and abuse, there is hope.
 Granite Recovery Center can give people the tools that they need to overcome addiction.
 Our rehab center provides a peaceful New England setting for recovery.
 You get support from fellow patients as you follow the 12-step program.
 In addition to 12-step techniques, we also provide a variety of therapy modalities.
-Depending on your situation, your doctor may recommend evidence-based treatments like cognitive behavioral therapy, trauma counseling, or medication-assisted treatment.
+Your doctor may recommend evidence-based treatments like cognitive behavioral therapy, trauma counseling, or medication-assisted treatment depending on your situation.
 To learn more about your treatment options at Granite Recovery Center, contact us today.